genkamita-gmo/nlp-forex-predict/README.md

 ### Reuters news data

+* Primary observation
-* Data extracted by script "read.py" provided in the above repo, saved them into "reuters-all.txt", then choped it into separate filea, reuters-link.txt, reuters-timestamp.txt and reuters-title.txt using sed.
+..* Data extracted by script "read.py" provided in the above repo, saved them into "reuters-all.txt", then choped it into separate filea, reuters-link.txt, reuters-timestamp.txt and reuters-title.txt using sed.
-* Total days: 3514
+..* Total days: 3514
-* According to the dataset README, the total number of news is 8,551,441.
+..* According to the dataset README, the total number of news is 8,551,441.
 However, total lines in reuters-all.txt: 8551467, due to corruption of data.
-* Dates of news ranging from 20070101 - 20160816; 3516 days in total.
+..* Dates of news ranging from 20070101 - 20160816; 3516 days in total.
-* Timestamps are sorted by day but not necessarily by time.
+..* Timestamps are sorted by day but not necessarily by time.

 ---